locborgtus/mic/course/2_c/6_functions.md

 First take in 2 numbers, a and b.

-Then write functions that calculate characteristics like the perimeter, area

-* example: write a set of geometry support functions, like square area, perimeter, and the longest distance between 2 points.
+Then write functions that calculate characteristics like the perimeter, area, and the longest distance between 2 points.
 Hint: use the pythagorean theorem.
 The function is called sqrt(), if you include math.h and compile with -lm.

 ## Homework ##